congd123/daas/README.md

 - **Developer Experience:** Simplified interactions and reduced complexities.
 - **Compliance and Governance:** Consistent application of regulatory requirements.

-## Example using Apache Cassandra
+## Example using ScyllaDB
-Using API Gateway for managing the access to Cassandra has advatanges as you could see above.
+Using API Gateway for managing the access to ScyllaDB has advantages as you can see above.

 ### Solution Architecture
 - API Gateway for API management.
-- Cassandra for data storage.
+- ScyllaDB for data storage.
 - RESTful Spring Boot application for API development.

 ![diagram](docs/diagram.png)